The Art of KFortunes

 The 12 Earthly Branches (지지) correspond to the Chinese zodiac animals:

-The Five Elements form the foundation of Saju analysis.
+The Five Elements form the foundation of Four Pillars analysis.
 They interact in cycles of generation (상생) and control (상극):

 Generation Cycle (상생):